NoBlackBoxes/LastBlackBox/site/README.md

 ## To Do
 Things to complete
 - *Course and Site Model Revision*
+  - Switch to template use from Python/JSON object
+  - Task inputs?
+SHould use WTF (forms)
 - Download badge (certificate?)
 - Send emails asynchronously
 - Standardized task submissions (with validation and feedback)